-29 Homeless Link, Respite Rooms: Creating a safe space for women sleeping rough, survivors of domestic abuse, August 2021 about vacancies is collated nationally via the Women's Aid Routes to Support service.
+Safe crisis accommodation is currently accessed through the National Domestic Violence Helpline, London-wide helplines, self-referral or agency referral.
+Information about vacancies is collated nationally via the Women's Aid Routes to Support service.
 For security reasons, only organisations providing direct services to women and children experiencing domestic and sexual abuse can access Routes to Support.
 Vacancies cannot therefore be accessed by local authority housing options or other statutory services; or by services that are not specifically for women and children.
 Also, data is not collected about, for example, how many times a survivor is turned away; or what happens to people when they are refused a space, or people who never get to the point of being referred because there are no available spaces.

 Refuges are not always the preferred option for those who need to flee their home.
 Hosting approaches, along the lines of PSS Shared Lives, could offer an alternative in some cases, but are not currently available specifically for victims/survivors of domestic abuse.
-Other options, such as Housing First, offer a stable home with intensive support; this can lead to better long-term outcomes for those with severe and multiple disadvantage, but again this provision is extremely limited in the capital.
+Reference:30Other options, such as Housing First, offer a stable home with intensive support; this can lead to better long-term outcomes for those with severe and multiple disadvantage, but again this provision is extremely limited in the capital.